Teva’s proposed opioid settlement could cost drugmaker pennies on the dollar

 According to 3 Axis data, Teva’s list price for its generic Suboxone ranged from 3 to 5 times what retail pharmacies paid, on average, for it in August.
 And that price represents a premium over the company’s manufacturing costs.

 Jefferies analyst David Steinberg estimated that the cost of the donated drugs would be around $1.5 billion, while Bernstein analyst Ronny Gal suggested they could cost about $2.3 billion to produce.
 JP Morgan analyst Chris Schott’s estimate of manufacturing costs for generic Suboxone was higher, ranging from $5.75 billion to $9.2 billion, still a long way from the company’s projected $23 billion value.
-Avoiding significant cash costs is important for Teva, which is working to pay down nearly $27 billion in net debt, a legacy of its ill-timed 2016 purchase of Allergan Plc’s generic drugs business Actavis generics.
+Avoiding significant cash costs is important for Teva, which is working to pay down nearly $27 billion in net debt, a legacy of its ill-timed 2016 purchase of Allergan Plc’s (AGN.N) generic drugs business Actavis generics.
 The profit margin for generic drugs has fallen sharply since.

 Ori Hershkovitz, an independent consultant to pharmaceutical companies, previously held a mostly short position in Teva while at Nexthera Capital, a New York-based healthcare-focused investment firm.